grdw/grdw/_posts/2022-10-03-how-to-copy-a-file-between-devices.md

 At this point, it is impossible to use for a non-technical person.
 I can spend quite some time on designing a really nice interface, but the key issue here is that the backend needs to be self-hosted, which are solutions normal users never ever want to think about.
 I can however think about using a tool like Socketsbay [4] or Postman Websockets [5] to act as the socket server.
 Likewise, there are probably other paid and non-paid alternatives out there.

 ### Concluding
 Copying a file across your own personal devices is still painful.
-The flow is inconsistent between devices, some tools aren't available on one device and not the other, and most of them leave junk behind.
+The flow is inconsistent between devices, some tools are available on one device and not the other, and most of them leave junk behind.
 Web browsers become like cross-platform Swiss army knives, and the file API's I explored that are available are honestly fascinating.
 Websockets proved a good enough solution for my own personal pain.
 However, time-wise it might have been faster to rummage through that one kitchen drawer to find a USB-stick, SD-card or USB-cable.

 ### Sources